Great Neck Estates, New York: New York State Assembly

 Great Neck Estates is located in the New York State Assembly's 16th State Assembly district, which as of June 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

 Great Neck Estates is located in the New York State Senate's 7th State Senate district, which as of June 2025 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

 Great Neck Estates is located in New York's 3rd congressional district, which as of June 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

 Like the rest of New York, Great Neck Estates is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2024 U.S. presidential election, the majority of Great Neck Estates voters voted for Donald J. Trump (R).
+In the 2024 U.S. presidential election, the majority of Great Neck Estates voters voted for Donald Trump (R).